What are Alaska Criminal Records?

-Criminal records provide an official compilation of a person’s criminal history.
-Also known as rap sheets, they detail instances of arrests, prosecutions, and convictions.
-The information provided in a record is compiled and assembled from trial courts, law enforcement agencies, and correctional facilities across the state and local counties.
+Alaska criminal records are the official documentation of a person’s past and active criminal activities in Alaska.
+These records are also known as a rap sheet, and contain information about an individual’s arrests, prosecutions, and convictions in the Alaska criminal justice system.
+The information provided in a record is compiled and assembled from trial courts, Alaska law enforcement agencies, and correctional facilities across the state and local counties.
 Like most states, criminal records in Alaska are organized in searchable online record depositories that can be accessed by the public.
-Most of the criminal history information for the state of Alaska is managed by the Department of Public Safety, Criminal Records and Identification (R&I) Bureau.
+Most of the criminal history information for the state of Alaska is managed by the Alaska Department of Public Safety, Criminal Records and Identification Bureau.

 - The name of the subject

 - Records of any criminal conviction

 - Court orders

 - Convicted crimes